 Embedding Google Fonts on Your Genesis Website

 Now that you have the fonts, let’s go over to your site.
-You’re going to put some code in three different places.
+You’re going to put some code in two different places.

 Placement #1: Your Genesis Theme Settings